 Another example of choosing a dedicated server over shared hosting or VPS, is HIPPA compliance.
 If your nonprofit is required to comply with HIPPA regulations, then federal compliance overrules and you may need a dedicated server to store sensitive information.
 Only consider dedicated servers for specific reasons.There are other reasons for dedicated hosting that are beyond this post.
 But those are a few.

 Large un-optimized images also effect page speed.

 Large images hurt page speed.
 Google Ad Grant approval process involves a check of your website.
-The user web browser loads content, such as images and videos.
-During the load process images and videos block other content from loading.
-You can use Content Delivery Networks (CDNs) as a workaround.
+The user’s web browser loads content, such as images and videos in a synchronous mode (everything downloads in linear fashion).
+During the loading process, images and videos block other content from loading.
+You can use Content Delivery Networks (CDNs) as a workaround (there are many available including Google, Amazon Web Services CloudFront, and many more).
 You can also compress image files into smaller sizes.
 Mobile devices cannot handle large 10MB image files.
 So remember to optimize images for mobile devices.

 Optimizing image files can be done in a variety of ways from the server to your Cascading Style Sheet (.css files).
 It’s important to resize images as necessary.
 Don’t skip out on image optimization.

 Image compression saves bandwidth if you have a set max bandwidth per month.
 Images can be compressed into smaller files with simple photo editing software.